 The 'unsustainability of satisfactions of wants' is not only a frustration or cost for citizens, but it also inflicts the collateral damage of addicting them and their polity to economic growth.
 We refer to addiction here in the sense of 'a compulsive engagement in rewarding stimuli despite adverse consequences'.
-It is a difficult syndrome for democratic governments to address (e.g., Costanza et al., 2017; Hobson, 2000).
-The 'unsustainability of satisfactions of wants' addicts citizens to growth because their lack of satisfaction with each increment of growth drives them to demand more growth and when they get it, the evaporation of their
+It is a difficult syndrome for democratic governments to address (e.g., Costanza et al. 2017; Hobson 2003).
+The 'unsustainability of satisfactions of wants' addicts citizens to growth because their lack of satisfaction with each increment of growth drives them to demand more growth and when they get it, the evaporation of their satisfaction with that drives them to do it again, and again, indefinitely.
+This addiction converts what may be considered an insignificant reduction of the ratio of natural capital to population by one industrial development, to a virtually unstoppable series of such reductions that sooner or later culminate in dire scarcities of natural capital.
+The addiction also strengthens itself, as the growth of industrial activity provides more funds for sales promotion, which increasingly commercializes people's lives, focusing them more and more on trying to get satisfaction by consuming (e.g., Sandel 2012).
+As well as describing addiction, SMT also describes capture of the state by the market, as businesses continually try to convert public goods that the state is responsible for, into private goods that businesses can sell.
+This capture is enabled by government failure, as indicated in Figure 1 by 'Political decisions on development proposals'.

-- 454 satisfaction with that drives them to do it again, and again, indefinitely.
-This addiction - 455 converts what may be considered an insignificant reduction of the ratio of natural capital to - 456 population by one industrial development, to a virtually unstoppable series of such reductions - 457 that sooner or later culminate in dire scarcities of natural capital.
-The addiction also - 458 strengthens itself, as the growth of industrial activity provides more funds for sales - 459 promotion, which increasingly commercializes people's lives, focusing them more and more - on trying to get satisfaction by consuming (e.g., Sandel, 2012).
-As well as describing 460 - 461 addiction, SMT also describes capture of the state by the market, as businesses continually - 462 try to convert public goods that the state is responsible for, into private goods that businesses 463 - can sell.
-This capture is enabled by government failure, as indicated in Fig 1 by 'Political 464 decisions on development proposals'. - 465 The 'unsustainability of satisfactions of wants' and 'the unsustainability of per capita 466 abundance of natural capital' described by SMT mean that, in any region with the 467 circumstances that permit a scarcity multiplier, new industrial enterprises and expansions of 468 existing ones would not be 'sustainable developments', unless their contributions to the 469 growth of the economy of that region are countered by reductions in pre-existing industrial 470 activity elsewhere in that economy.
-This compensatory economic contraction allows for the 471 rational re-allocation of finite resources towards those activities deemed to be improving 472 "total quality of life" whilst maintaining, and now restoring, "the ecological processes on 473 which life depends" (Howes, 2000, 78).
-Possibilities for such planned economic contraction 474 have been discussed in the degrowth literature (e.g. Hickel, 2020; Mastini et al., 2021) and 475 what we propose here, in the following sections, is a planning avenue for such trade-offs. - 476
+The 'unsustainability of satisfactions of wants' and 'the unsustainability of per capita abundance of natural capital' described by SMT mean that, in any region with the circumstances that permit a scarcity multiplier, new industrial enterprises and expansions of existing ones would not be 'sustainable developments', unless their contributions to the growth of the economy of that region are countered by reductions in pre-existing industrial activity elsewhere in that economy.
+This compensatory economic contraction allows for the rational re-allocation of finite resources towards those activities deemed to be improving 'total quality of life' whilst maintaining, and now restoring, 'the ecological processes on which life depends' (Howes 2000, 78).
+Possibilities for such planned economic contraction have been discussed in the degrowth literature (e.g., Hickel 2020; Mastini, Kallis, and Hickel 2021) and what we propose here, in the following sections, is a planning avenue for such trade-offs.

-477 5.
-Applying scarcity multiplier theory to make sustainability laws work
+5. Applying scarcity multiplier theory to make sustainability laws work

-478 As we have seen, Tasmania has circumstances that induce scarcity multiplication (Section 479 3) and this produces two types of unsustainability (Section 4).
-We now inspect the State's 480 sustainability laws to see if they prevent both types and are thereby effective.
+As we have seen, Tasmania has circumstances that induce scarcity multiplication (Section 3) and this produces two types of unsustainability (Section 4).
+We now inspect the State's sustainability laws to see if they prevent both types and are thereby effective.

-481 In the early 1990s, the Tasmanian Government introduced new legislation to create a

-- 482 Resource Management and Planning System (RMPS) that would 'achieve sustainable - 483 outcomes from the use and development of the State's natural and physical resources' 484 (Resource Planning and Development Commission, 2003, 6).
-Several statutes form the - 485 - framework of the RMPS, of which the most important is the Land Use Planning and 486 Approvals Act 1993 (LUPAA) (Castles and Stratford, 2014).
-Under LUPAA, local councils - 487 are designated as planning authorities for preparing, amending and administering planning - 488 schemes; assessing and approving land use and development; and enforcing planning scheme - 489 provisions and permit conditions (Resource Planning and Development Commission, 2003). - 490 A key agency in the RMPS is the Tasmanian Planning Commission (TPC), an independent - 491 statutory authority that has several functions such as, assisting local councils to administer

-492 LUPAA, advising on new amendments to planning rules and directives, and reporting on493 State-wide planning policies.
+In the early 1990s, the Tasmanian Government introduced new legislation to create a Resource Management and Planning System (RMPS) that would 'achieve sustainable outcomes from the use and development of the State's natural and physical resources' (Resource Planning and Development Commission 2003, 6).
+Several statutes form the framework of the RMPS, of which the most important is the Land Use Planning and Approvals Act 1993 (LUPAA) (Castles and Stratford 2014).
+Under LUPAA, local councils are designated as planning authorities for preparing, amending and administering planning schemes; assessing and approving land use and development; and enforcing planning scheme provisions and permit conditions (Resource Planning and Development Commission 2003).
+A key agency in the RMPS is the Tasmanian Planning Commission (TPC), an independent statutory authority that has several functions such as, assisting local councils to administer LUPAA, advising on new amendments to planning rules and directives, and reporting on State-wide planning policies.